top of page

 Candidate for Mayor of Whittier

-For over two decades, James has served on key city boards and commissions, where he has helped shape Whittier’s future while protecting its past.
+For more than two decades, James has served on Whittier’s boards and commissions, helping guide decisions that shape daily life in the city.
 His service includes the Historic Resources Commission (Chair, 2019–Present), Parking and Transportation Commission (2010–2018), Design Review Board (2002–2010), and Art in Public Places Commission (1999–2002).
-His work has focused on balancing responsible development with neighborhood preservation, traffic safety, and public access to information.
+Across these roles, his focus has been practical and consistent: balancing thoughtful growth with neighborhood character, improving traffic and pedestrian safety, and making city decision-making more transparent and accessible to the public.

-Professionally, James recently retired as a Faculty Emeritus at Cal Poly Pomona’s College of Environmental Design, where he taught urban planning, landscape architecture, and community-based design from 2005 to 2022.
-His academic background has given him a deep understanding of how cities grow—and how poor planning can lead to traffic congestion, displacement, environmental harm, and a loss of neighborhood character.
-Throughout his career, he’s studied urban strategies across the United States, Asia, Europe, and Africa, and is committed to bringing modern, people-centered solutions to Whittier.
+Professionally, James recently retired as Faculty Emeritus from Cal Poly Pomona’s College of Environmental Design, where he taught urban planning, landscape architecture, and community-based design from 2005 to 2022.
+His career has been dedicated to understanding how cities function—and how poor planning decisions can lead to congestion, displacement, environmental harm, and resident frustration.
+He has studied urban approaches across the United States, Asia, Europe, and Africa.
+He believes Whittier can benefit from people-centered solutions that are both modern and grounded in local values.

-In addition to his civic and academic leadership, James has been involved in nonprofit and cultural organizations that reflect his passion for the arts, education, and social equity.
-He has served on the boards of the Whittier Library Foundation, Alma Backyard Farms, S&A Maloof Foundation (a Smithsonian Affiliate), and has taught writing with Inside-Out Writers, a nonprofit that supports formerly incarcerated youth.
-He is also a docent and board member for the Huntington Library, Art Gallery, and Botanic Garden.
+In addition to his civic and academic work, James has long been involved with nonprofit and cultural organizations that reflect his commitment to education, the arts, and community well-being.
+He has served on the boards of the Whittier Library Foundation, Alma Backyard Farms, and the S&A Maloof Foundation, and has taught writing with Inside-Out Writers, supporting formerly incarcerated youth.
+He is also a docent and serves on the Docent Advisory Council at the Huntington Library, Art Museum, and Botanical Gardens.

 • Instagram